rluba/hamjest/README.md

 	Expected: a number less than <18>
 	     but: was <18>

-See the [detailed matcher description](./doc/matchers.md) for a list of available matchers (currently incomplete).
+See the [matcher documentation](wiki/Matcher-documentation) for a list of available matchers.

 Have a look at the [test suite](./test/) to see lots of usage examples [for each matcher](./test/matchers/) as well as the [assertThat](./test/assertThatSpec.js) and [promiseThat](./test/promiseThatSpec.js) functions.

+See [the documentation](wiki/Hamjest-and-Promises) for details about using Hamjest with promises or asserting asynchronously.

 ## JSON descriptions